k9w/pizza-parlor/README.md

 ```

 ```
-Describe: Initial Pizza Object from the Constructor
+Describe: Choose topping
-Test: "It should ."
+Test: "It should return a list of chosen toppings."
 Code:
+Pizza.prototype.chooseToppings = function() {
+  this.toppings = [];
+}
+Expected Output: A list of toppings chosen.
 ```

 ## Setup/Installation Requirements